Synixe/Documents/guides/players/radios.md

 | 4/5          | 12       | 45        | 145                |
 | 5/5          | 15       | 55        | 195                |

 <div style="float: left; width: 34%;">Holding down <code>tab</code> while scrolling up or down will adjust your volume state by 1.
-Scrolling up will make your voice louder while scrolling down will make your voice quieter as shown on the table.
+Scrolling up will make your voice louder while scrolling down will make your voice quieter as shown on the table above.
 Once you've set your volume state you can release <code>tab</code>.</div>

 <div style="float: right; width: 65%">
     <img src="/guides/players/img/acre_slider.gif"/>